How Parents Can Tell If They're Being Present

 “The body is always in the moment,” Klow says.
 “Noticing what is happening in your body can be an anchor for being present.”

 Meditation and yoga can help, too.
 But for busy parents who can’t even find time to breathe mindfully, let alone work yoga into their daily schedules, there’s a quicker fix — put away your smartphone, notice what your kids are doing, and give them specific feedback.
 After all, isn’t that your job as a parent?

-“A father who is present can respond to his four-year-old with more than a perfunctory very nice or good job,” says marriage and family therapist Raffi Bilek.
+“A father who is present can respond to his 4-year-old with more than a perfunctory ‘very nice’ or ‘good job,’” says marriage and family therapist Raffi Bilek.
 “He is noticing what his kids are up to and engaging with them rather than having his body there but his mind elsewhere.”